Royal Showband (1957-1974)

 could only play at the weekends.
 It wasn't until Easter, 1959, that

 the band turned professional, and never looked back.
-Over the next
+By mid 1959,

-few years, the band's talent and showmanship, augmented by Byrne's
+few years, the band's talent and showmanship (especially the young

 astute promotion, coincided with the rise of popularity of the

-ballrooms across the country and by 1960, the band was playing for
+ballrooms across the country and by the early 1960's, the band was playing for

 huge money almost every night of the week.
 Eventually likened to Ireland's